boks1971/luna/using.md

 ---
 layout: default
-title: Adding luna to your project
+title: Using Luna with your project
 ---

-# Adding luna to your project
+# Using Luna with your project

 This is something currently under active development.
 The plan is to enable [CPM](http://www.cpm.rocks) support to make adding this project as seamless as anything.